How to classify textile apparel for import or export: guidance to using the Tariff and full list of exceptions.

 - with or without decorative trimmings such as ties, jabots, cravats, lace or embroidery

 The majority of the above also apply to blouses of 6206.
-However, they do not have to have an opening at the neckline.
+However, they don’t have to have an opening at the neckline.

 These headings do not cover garments with pockets below the waist or with a ribbed waistband or other means of tightening at the bottom of the garment.